Elkhanany/bcm_trials_breast/landscape.md

 ---
 markmap:
-  initialExpandLevel: 2
+  initialExpandLevel: 6
   maxWidth: 300
-  colorFreezeLevel: 6
+  colorFreezeLevel: 4
 ---
 - MED ONC
   - Adjuvant
     - HER2
-      -
+      - NO LINE
         - **FLAMINGO -01**
           - * Stage I/II with nonpCR OR stage III (pCR or not) to be enorlled <90 days from completion of HP/TDM1 * TWO cohorst depending on HLA-A*02
         - **CompassHER2 RD**